eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 When a Domain Graph tab is active, click the |gear| button to open the right-side panel.
 It shows a dedicated visibility control panel instead of the pane-type configuration described above.
-This panel has no pane-type switcher and no creation or apply flow; changes take effect immediately as checkboxes are toggled.
+Changes take effect immediately as checkboxes are toggled; there is no apply step.

 See :ref:`domain_graph` for the full Domain View documentation.